zzoozzzz/mp0/README.md

 This assignment designed to help you set up your development environment.
 You will build a simple card using only HTML/CSS.
 The card will look like [this example](http://i.imgur.com/aeKrEga.png) except with your own details.

 #### Requirements
-1. The webpage should mirror the layout shown in the example.
+1. The webpage should mirror the layout shown in the example (colored card on white webpage background.)
 2. Elements: You should use at least one of all the following: image (`<img>`), link (`<a>`), paragraph (`<p>`), heading (`<h1>, <h2>, ...`).
 3. Layout: The image, heading, and link must all be horizontally centered.
 The biography text can be either left-aligned or horizontally centered.
 4. Styling: All styling must lie within the CSS file.
 (No inline styling!)